 Get in the habit of considering where and how you will store your items… and if you can’t think of any solutions, be willing to pass on the item

 Consider renting a small storage unit for extreme cases (like acquiring parents’ or grandparents’ things after they pass away).
-Normally I don’t suggest renting storage space, but I knows that in some situations, the cost of the monthly rent is very motivating to help people purge or do something with the items inside.
+Normally I don’t suggest renting storage space, but I know that in some situations, the cost of the monthly rent is very motivating to help people purge or do something with the items inside.

 As I mentioned above, it’s not as simple as just asking yourself a few questions — but these questions are a great place to start.

 If we can start looking at our things with less emotional attachment, realize that not every single space in our homes needs to be filled to the max, and stop bringing things we don’t need or want into our homes, we will be well on our way to a much less cluttered home and life!

 How do you keep excess clutter out of your home?